Would you like to sell cars or become an automotive dealer in the province of Ontario?

 - Study the materials carefully.
 Once you feel you are ready to write the test, call one of the testing site telephone numbers included in your package.
 Testing sites are located throughout Ontario for your convenience.

-- An email confirmation of your test mark will be sent to your personal email address within two business days after writing the test.
-Test results are forwarded daily to OMVIC.
+- Test results will be provided to students by email and this can take up to five business days after the test date Test results are forwarded daily to OMVIC.

 - Note: The Georgian College OMVIC Project Office (H130 at the Barrie Campus) cannot accept cash or debit credit card payments for registrations.